 In a programming language, mostly data is stored in the form of alphanumeric but sometimes we need to store the data in the form of 'Yes' or 'No'.
-In terms of programming language, Yes is similar to True and No is similar to False.
+In terms of programming language, Yes is similar to True and

 This True and False data is known as Boolean Data and the data types which stores this Boolean data are known as Boolean Data Types.